top of page

 5. Hallmarks & Metal Purity

-Quality jewellery will be hallmarked to confirm the type and purity of metal — such as 9k, 14k, or 18k gold, or 925 sterling silver.
+Quality jewellery will be hallmarked to confirm the type and purity of metal, such as 9k, 14k, or 18k gold, or 925 sterling silver.
 This tiny stamp is your assurance of authenticity.

 6. Craftsmanship in Detail

-True craftsmanship shows up in the little things: how flush the stones are, the quality of the engraving, how a clasp works, or how seamlessly a ring is finished underneath.
+True craftsmanship shines in the little things: how flush the stones are, the quality of the engraving, how a clasp works, and how seamlessly a ring is finished underneath.
+In bespoke jewellery, attention to detail is everything.

 7. The Story Behind the Piece